-A notice specific to this system is not provided as the collection of data occurs under the EHR Core system and therefore this requirement has been met by the VistA legacy and EHR Core system.
-Accordingly, the Notice of Privacy Practice (NOPP) is a document which explains the collection and use of protected information to individuals applying for VHA benefits.
+A notice specific to this system is not provided as the initial collection of data occurs under the source system(s).
+The Notice of Privacy Practice (NOPP) is a document which explains the collection and use of protected information to individuals applying for VHA benefits.
 The NOPP (Appendix A) is provided when the Veteran enrolls or when updates are made to the NOPP, copies are mailed to all VHA beneficiaries (every 3 years).
 Employees and contractors are required to review, sign and abide by the National Rules of Behavior on an annual basis, that outlines the requirements and expectations for appropriate use of Veteran PHI/PII maintained in VA systems.
-In addition to NOPP distributions are the SORN publications in the Federal Register in October 2020 as mentioned in 1.5 above.
+In addition to NOPP distributions are the SORN publications in the Federal Register in October 2020 as mentioned in 1.5.